 - GatorVault http://www.rc.ufl.edu/resources/hardware/gatorvault/is approved for PHI, FERPA, IP, and ITAR/EAR restrictions and started operating in December 2015.

 At the department we handle two Ubuntu 18.04 Linux, and two Windows 2016 terminal servers, available via SSH and RDP to all departmental users.
 Users are able to run jobs and to login to from remote locations.
 Faculty members have access to 2 additional dedicated servers for their access and use only.

-All faculty offices are equipped with a Windows or Linux workstation.
-Standard software installations include Ubuntu 14.04 or Windows 7, Java, jGRASP, many Microsoft packages from the Microsoft Development Academic Alliance, Mozilla Firefox, Google Chrome.
+All faculty offices are equipped with a Windows, Linux, or Mac workstation.
+Standard software installations include Ubuntu 18.04 or Windows 10, Java, jGRASP, many Microsoft packages from the Microsoft Development Network, Mozilla Firefox and Google Chrome.

 The bulk of the CISE’s disk storage comes from a Sun 7410 with 66TB of raw disk space.

 An additional 300TB is provided by other servers.

 There are about 35 servers running Red Hat Enterprise Linux 7 to provice services such as:

 - Web hosting

 - Backups via Tivoli Storage Manager and disk based rsyncs